Cuadger/DDP-based-dowm-sampling/README.md

 | `min_length_low` | Minimum LOW segment length (samples) | 50 |
 | `short_segment_policy` | Short segment handling (`extend` / `discard`) | extend |

+The default value reflects the final results obtained during the testing phase rather than the optimal partitioning.
+In practice, the optimal partition length is related to the number of batteries: when the number of batteries is large, using a smaller length can significantly improve performance.

 ### Frequency Set Overlap Mode

 | Parameter | Description | Default |